instructure/canvas-lms/doc/api/sis_csv.md

 <td>text</td>
 <td>✓</td>
 <td></td>
 <td>The account identifier from accounts.csv.
 Uses the root_account if left blank.
-The collumn is required even when importing for the root_account and the value is blank.</td>
+The column is required even when importing for the root_account and the value is blank.</td>
 </tr>
 <tr>
 <td>role_id</td>